tigefa4u/tigefa4u.github.io/_posts/2013-09-19-find-method-source-location.md

 ---
 layout: post
 title: "How to find the method definition in Ruby"
 description: "This post describes how to get location (file and line) where method is defined.
-When it's impossible and what to do to avoid losing location of method definition."
+When its impossible and what to do to avoid losing location of method definition."
 tags: [ruby]
 ---
 {% include JB/setup %}